Return to Campus Information

 COVID-19 Vaccine and Uploading Vaccination Confirmation

-The University continues to urge all employees to get vaccinated as soon as possible.
+The University requires all employees to get vaccinated.
 The University has made arrangements with Atlantic Health System and Holy Name Hospital to make it convenient for our community members to receive their vaccination series.

 COVID-19 Daily Symptom Monitoring